-This online workshop is for the first time administrator or moving to a new administrative position – Assistant Superintendent, School Business Official, Building Principal or Assistant Principal, Director, Department Chair, or other administrators – either moving up inside or changing districts
+This online workshop is for the first time administrators or experienced administrators moving to a new administrative position – – either moving up inside or changing districts – Assistant Superintendents, School Business Officials, Building Principals or Assistant Principals, Directors, Department Chairs, and other administrators.

 About This Workshop (2 Sessions)